-In support of the International Day of People with Disabilities, the faculty members of the College of Rehabilitation Sciences – Department of Occupational Therapy participated in the Research Forum on Inclusive Education last Dec 12, 2019 at B Hotel in Quezon City, organized by the think tank of government policies, Philippine Institute for Development Studies (PIDS), and the leading international non-government organization, Save the Children.
+In support of the International Day of People with Disabilities, the faculty members of the College of Rehabilitation Sciences – Department of Occupational Therapy participated in the Research Forum on Inclusive Education on December 12, 2019 at B Hotel in Quezon City, organized by the think tank of government policies, Philippine Institute for Development Studies (PIDS), and the leading international non-government organization, Save the Children.
 This is participated in by relevant local government units, civil society organizations and non-government organizations.
 The research forum revolved around three relevant themes for inclusive education: disability, out-of-school children/youth, and indigenous peoples.

 Asst.
 Prof. Karen Sagun-Ongtangco, MSOT served as a member of the panel reactors in the research studies on disability.
 She was joined by Asst.
 Prof. Kim Gerald Medallon, Mr. Allan James Tan, and alumni Ancilla Diamante (OT 2019) and Edel Anne Asuzano (OT 2019), in presenting 6 research posters on disability-inclusive education in the marketplace section alongside PIDS.

 Two research outputs, “Characterizing Success Indicators of Disability-Inclusive Education in the Philippines” and “Allied Health Care in the Philippine Education Setting: Conceptualizing Occupational Therapy Roles by Philippine Public School Professionals,” generated insights about the success indicators of an inclusive education program and how occupational therapists are viewed by the public school sector.